thuyvan2105/java-project-demo/README.md

-# Description for the below hypothetical project.
+# Hypothetical project: Store management

 A CD store management application project, where each CD contains an id, type, singer, number of songs, and price.
 The project requires the following functions: